-Babylonstoren farm spans some 580 hectares and produces plums and citrus fruit for export.
-In addition, 3,5 hectares (8 acres) are given over to our formal fruit and vegetable gardens that inform much of the farm’s activities and facilities.
-We also have 72 hectares (178 acres) under vine and produce 13 different grape varieties with our highest vines – pinot noir and chardonnay – lying against the Simonsberg mountains at some 600 metres above sea level.
+Our wines are produced in a state-of-the-art winery and are made to showcase the soils and climate where its grapes are grown.
+We have 88 hectares (217 acres) under vine and produce 13 different grape varieties with our highest vines – pinot noir and chardonnay – lying against Simonsberg at some 600 metres above sea level.
 Some of the vines on the farm were planted by the farm’s previous owners, the Louw family, who lived here for four generations.
 The Louws were grape growers for the former Simondium Co-operative Winery and other large wineries in the area.
-In addition, there are plantings established in 2008 and 2009 under the stewardship of viticulturist Hannes Aucamp.

 Echoing the farm’s 17th-century Cape Dutch architectural vernacular, Babylonstoren’s modern winery was designed by renowned Cape cellar architect Gerard de Villiers.
 It has been fitted with custom-made processing equipment that can cater for gravity-fed production on a single level.
 This includes three types of red-wine fermenters – stainless steel, raised concrete and 7 500-litre French oak vats.
 Led by cellarmaster Charl Coetzee (formerly of Kaapzicht) and winemaker Klaas Stoffberg, the farm’s 2011 harvest led to the first bottling of wine under the Babylonstoren label.